Honestabe9/IoTSmartParkingSystem/README.md

 Afterward, once you get all of that situated, build and upload your code onto the LoRa.
 Arrange your port and serial monitor to work accordingly, and get to running!

-> Side Note - Other than that use the `PRG` button to program which ought to gather the dimensions (hardcoded or not) for parking spots and/or determine if they are occupied/unoccupied in the lot of choice.
+> Side Note - Other than that, use the `PRG` button to program which ought to gather the dimensions (hardcoded or not) for parking spots and/or determine if they are occupied/unoccupied in the lot of choice.
 Hit `RST` to reset and re-run/refresh the monitor from whatever has been collected.

 ---